OdysseyDFX/531Golf/privacy.md

 ## Subscriptions
 All subscriptions and payments are processed by Apple through the App Store.
 The developer does not receive or have access to payment or billing information.

+Subscription status is managed using RevenueCat, which receives anonymous purchase and entitlement information from Apple solely for the purpose of determining subscription access within the app.

 ## Changes
 If this policy changes in the future, it will be updated on this page.